CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/GeneralRules/AdvantageAndDisadvantage.md

 Advantage and disadvantage represent circumstances that favor or disfavor a character, resulting in better or worse odds on achieving wins.

 Advantage and disadvantage only apply to a single dice pool, not additional dice pools such as from assists.
-For example, if a character has advantage on a stealth check and decides to assist with their "Rogue" vocation, than the advantage only applies on the Stealth dice pool and not on the "Rogue" dice pool.
+For example, if a character has advantage on a stealth check and decides to assist with their "Rogue" vocation, then the advantage only applies on the Stealth dice pool and not on the "Rogue" dice pool.
 However, the character could preemptively use a destiny point to gain advantage on the "Rogue" assist dice pool.

 ## Advantage